eic/tutorial-geometry-development-using-dd4hep/_episodes/01-defining-geometry.md

 > Note: `ls -1` lists the files with 1 file per line, i.e. in 1 column.
 {: .callout}

-The `epic-nightly` directory contains the current 'nightly build' of the EPIC geometry.
+The `epic-nightly` directory contains the current 'nightly build' of the ePIC geometry.
 ```console
 $ ls -1 /opt/detector/epic-nightly/
 lib